The Real Estate Law Review: Spain

 The Spanish Insolvency Act provides for the continuation of the lease agreement in the event of the tenant's insolvency, as it expressly states that the declaration of insolvency does not affect any existing agreement that provides for reciprocal obligations that both parties have yet to perform.

-Any outstanding payment obligations under the lease agreement will be payable to the landlord directly against the insolvency estate, as these credits will not be subject to the moratorium or reduction rules laid down in the insolvency proceedings.
+Rent under the lease agreement that has accrued after the declaration of insolvency will be payable to the landlord directly against the insolvency estate, as it will not be subject to the moratorium or reduction rules laid down in the insolvency proceedings.
 An insolvent tenant may reinstate the lease agreement and stop eviction proceedings by the landlord before the declaration of insolvency at any time before the eviction takes place by paying all amounts due, including the landlord's court costs up to that time.
 This right to reinstate the lease is allowed only once.

 Spanish real estate leasing activity of business premises is subject to and not exempt from Spanish VAT.
 According to the CIT Law, the applicable rate for the leasing of Spanish business premises is 25 per cent.